AARP Hearing Center

 AARP has long been an important ally in the pursuit of good brain health.
 We are expanding this commitment by building a broad-based national collaborative that empowers people — particularly those 40 and older — to adopt and maintain brain healthy behaviors.
 We especially want to engage people and communities who have struggled against systemic inequities and racism and that currently have disproportionate rates of cognitive decline.

-Become a founding member of Brain Health Action and help shape it from the ground up!
+Become a member of Brain Health Action and help shape it from the ground up!

 Creating a National Conversation on Brain Health

-The Brain Health Action advisory group will help set direction for the Collaborative’s efforts.
-Central to this work will be a national, public-facing brain health campaign, a Collaborative web site, and a new Brain Health Resource Center on the AARP website.
+The Brain Health Action advisory group helps set the direction and priorities for the Collaborative’s efforts.
+Central to this work are a national, public-facing brain health campaign, the Collaborative web site, and AARP.org’s new Brain Health Resource Center.
 Brain Health Action envisions thought-leader events, media outreach, survey research, and other activities — all focused on dramatically increasing brain health awareness and engagement.

 Focusing on Equity

-BHA will especially seek ways to engage people and communities who have struggled against systemic inequities and racism and that currently have disproportionate rates of cognitive decline.
-Our collaborative will join with community leaders to amplify messages that are culturally relevant and promote innovative programs that are already showing promise.
-Our efforts should inspire leaders in all sectors and places to create more equitable access to information, environments, and health services that support brain healthy behaviors.
+BHA especially seeks ways to engage people and communities who have struggled against systemic inequities and racism and that currently have disproportionate rates of cognitive decline.
+The Collaborative is joining community leaders to amplify messages that are culturally relevant and promote innovative programs that are already showing promise.
+We hope our efforts inspire leaders in all sectors and places to create more equitable access to information, environments, and health services that support brain healthy behaviors.

 Sparking a Movement